Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

 BMC tested the new bike against the Teammachine with three riders all riding different sizes and all bikes were fitted with the same wheels as to asses the relative aerodynamic performance of the frames.

-BMC claims that at 40kph the biggest saving observed was for the biggest rider, Michael Scharr, who saved 12W by riding the new aerobike.
+BMC claims that at 40kph the biggest saving observed was for the biggest rider, Michael Scharr, who saved 12W by riding the new aero bike.
 The other two riders saved 6 and 8W.
 As a proportion of the overall watts produced by the rider, this can be expressed as a ~3% saving in aero drag equating to an average speed increase of 1.5kph or 2 minutes saved over 40kph.

 The graph below displays the aerodynamic saving of the new BMC Timemachine (fitted with the complete ‘aero module’) vs a BMC Teammachine.
 This experiment was performed in a wind tunnel in order to replicate the higher yaw angles seen when riding outside, typically in a cross wind.